joshsj/secm-parking/docs/Documentation.md

 10) Enter a valid password, e.g., 'password2'
 11) Click 'Secure'
 12) The vehicle is secured, indicated with an on-screen message
-13) Click 'Home'
-14) Click 'Release'

-15. Enter the bay number used when securing
-16. Enter a different password to that used when securing
-17. Click 'Release'
-18. The attempts fails, indicating the password is incorrect

-19) Enter the password used when securing
-20) Click 'Release'
-21) The vehicle is secured, indicated with an on-screen message

 ## User Story 2

+As a driver, I want to release my vehicle when I return, so I can leave the car park without creating alerts.

+**Requirements**

+A driver can release their vehicle from the car park.

+**Acceptance Criteria**

+1. Drivers can release their vehicle.
+2. Drivers are unable to use a password different to the password used to secure their vehicle.

+**Test Script**

+1. Follow 'User Story 1' to secure a vehicle.
+2. Click 'Home'

+3) Click 'Release'

+4) Enter the bay number used when securing
+5) Enter a different password to that used when securing
+6) Click 'Release'
+7) The attempts fails, indicating the password is incorrect

+8. Enter the password used when securing
+9. Click 'Release'
+10. The vehicle is secured, indicated with an on-screen message

+## User Story 3

 As a driver, I want to be certain my vehicle has been secured correctly, so that I don't need to worry about it while unattended.